mjopenglsdl/small3d/README.md

 You can do this on pretty much any operating system.
 If you encounter difficulties [let me know](https://github.com/dimi309/small3d/issues).
 We are going to create a ball that can be moved using the keyboard arrows.
 Even though small3d is small, it can do a lot more than this.
 But this exercise will get you started and then you can continue, using the [API documentation](https://codedocs.xyz/dimi309/small3d/) and having a look at the source code of two games that have already been developed with the engine ([Avoid the Bug 3D](https://github.com/dimi309/AvoidTheBug3D) and [Chase the Goat 3D](https://github.com/dimi309/ChaseTheGoat3D)).

 I assume that you alredy have your compiler set up.
-You also need to install cmake and conan and make sure they can be executed from the command prompt.

-The proposed way to use the engine is to deploy it from conan.io.
+You also need to install [cmake](https://cmake.org) and [conan](https://www.conan.io) and make sure they can be executed from the command line (the proposed way to use the engine is to deploy it from conan.io.
 If you prefer to compile it from source code, there are [instructions](BUILDING.md) about how to do this, but it is quite an involved procedure.
-I will always make sure that the engine can be built this way though.
+I will always make sure that the engine can be built this way though).

+To begin with, let's make a directory for our ball-moving masterpiece from the command line:

+	mkdir ball

+[TO BE CONTINUED]

 The engine is also available on [cppan](https://cppan.org/pvt.coding3d.small3d).
 An example of how it can be used from there can be found [here](https://github.com/dimi309/small3d-cppan-example).